Extradition; What happens when I get to Court?

 The judge will want to know if you have been given a copy of the warrant and if you accept that you are the person named in the warrant.
 They will also assess if you should be granted bail until the end of your case, or if you should remain in custody.

 Should you consent to your extradition?

 The next step is to ask if you consent to your extradition.
-This is a big decision.
-If you consent then that is the end of the matter.
-You cannot change your mind later on, and you cannot appeal against the decision to extradite you.
+This is a big decision -if you consent, that is the end of the matter.
+You cannot change your mind later, and you cannot appeal against the decision to extradite you.